The change from NZAEL 1.0 to NZAEL 2.0

 For a summary of current economic values click here

 A genetic base is chosen arbitrarily.
 The choice of the base group affects the size and the sign (+ve or -ve) of the evaluation and not the ranking of the animals.
 The genetic base is chosen to be practically relevant e.g. cows that you are familiar with, and is regularly updated over time.
-For instance, there are plans to update the base cow to a 2005-born cow in 2015.
+For instance, in 2020 the base cow will be updated and become the average of 2010 born cows.
 The base cow always has individual breeding values of zero and a BW of zero.

-Like the base cow, the reference unit of feed is purely an arbitrary figure, and was chosen because it was the approximate amount of feed a cow consumed when BW was introduced (1996).
+Like the base cow, the reference unit of feed is purely an arbitrary figure.
+5000kg was chosen because it is the approximate amount of feed a cow consumes in a year.

 Does a negative BW mean that a cow will make no profit?